Goldman Sachs Maintains Kinnate Biopharma (KNTE) Buy Recommendation

 What are Other Shareholders Doing?

-RBB FUND, INC. - Adara Smaller Companies Fund holds 4K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing an increase of 45.00%.
-The firm decreased its portfolio allocation in KNTE by 14.78% over the last quarter.

-Viking Global Investors holds 1,820K shares representing 3.91% ownership of the company.
+Dfa Investment Dimensions Group Inc - Va U.s. Targeted Value Portfolio holds 1K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-TWSMX - Strategic Allocation: Moderate Fund Investor Class holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 3K shares, representing a decrease of 29.87%.
-The firm decreased its portfolio allocation in KNTE by 34.60% over the last quarter.
+FGKFX - Fidelity Growth Company K6 Fund holds 70K shares representing 0.15% ownership of the company.
+In it's prior filing, the firm reported owning 65K shares, representing an increase of 6.82%.
+The firm decreased its portfolio allocation in KNTE by 45.45% over the last quarter.

+TISBX - TIAA-CREF Small-Cap Blend Index Fund Institutional Class holds 41K shares representing 0.09% ownership of the company.
+No change in the last quarter.

-USSCX - Science & Technology Fund Shares holds 302K shares representing 0.65% ownership of the company.
-In it's prior filing, the firm reported owning 306K shares, representing a decrease of 1.27%.
-The firm decreased its portfolio allocation in KNTE by 10.30% over the last quarter.
+EQ ADVISORS TRUST - 1290 VT Micro Cap Portfolio Class IB holds 5K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 5K shares, representing an increase of 3.44%.
+The firm decreased its portfolio allocation in KNTE by 47.34% over the last quarter.

-Jane Street Group holds 13K shares representing 0.03% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 100.00%.
+Rock Springs Capital Management holds 747K shares representing 1.60% ownership of the company.
+No change in the last quarter.

 What is the Fund Sentiment?